-Nestle has opened 33 factories in China, ranging from a dairy factory in Heilongjiang Province in Northeast China to coffee production in Southwest China’s Yunnan Province, four research centers and one food safety institute, in order to source, produce and sell locally as much as possible.
+Nestle has opened 33 factories in China, ranging from a dairy factory in Heilongjiang Province in Northeast China to coffee production in Southwest China’s Yunnan Province, four research centers, and one food safety institute, in order to source, produce and sell locally as much as possible.

 The company is closely cooperating with the Chinese government on the State plan to improve the health of the younger generation, providing products and expertise to the National Nutrition Plan (2017-30) initiated by the China Nutrition Society.

-The launch of the “Nestle for Healthier Kids” global initiative this May particularly chimes with the government’s plan.
+The launch of the “Nestle for Healthier Kids” global initiative this May particularly chime with the government’s plan.
 A visit to a Nestle research and development center shows that the company is keen to demonstrate its dedication to providing healthier products with lower fat and sugar content.

 The multinational company implemented the digital marketing strategies